Horgix/willish/README.md

 ### First

-Let's implement something really dumb: we'll just check that provided JSON is valid before trying to do anything with the json data.
+Let's implement something really dumb simple: we'll just check that provided JSON is valid before trying to do anything with the JSON data.

 Flask provides the `is_json` field with following description
 <http://flask.pocoo.org/docs/0.12/api/#flask.Request.is_json> :